-Figure 2: Distributions of bestbins selected for normalised ChIP-seq signal intensities for 10 histone marks, the H2A.Z histone variant, Hdac6 histone deacetylase, Dnase hypersensitivity and a ChIP-seq input.
-Bins analysed extended 2 the TSS, but distal bins were never selected a hence are not shown.
-‘Whole gene‘ represents the averaged signal intensity from TSS to transcript end site, as define by RefSeq.
+Figure 2: Distributions of bestbin locations relative to the TSS.
+Bestbins were selected for normalised ChIP-seq signal intensities for 10 histone marks, the H2A.Z histone variant, Hdac6 histone deacetylase, Dnase hypersensitivity and a ChIP-seq input chromatin control.
+Bins analysed extended 2 Kb flanking the TSS, but more distal bins were never selected and hence are not shown.
+‘Whole gene‘ represents the averaged signal intensity from TSS to transcript end site, as defined by NCBI RefSeq.

 This result shows that bestbin selections are often consistent, indicating there are predictably informative regions relative to a TSS for each chromatin factor (Figure Error: Reference source not found).
-Further, the selected bestbins match known biological mechanisms; for example the H3K36me3 mark’s bestbin is consistently the whole gene measurement and this mark is known to be enriched in actively transcribed exons.7,11,12
+Furthermore, the selected bestbins match known biological mechanisms; for example the H3K36me3 mark’s bestbin is consistently the whole gene measurement and this mark is known to be enriched in actively transcribed exons.7,11,12

-Having matched a variety of genome-wide H1hESC chromatin datasets to the FANTOM5 timecourse expression data, I then built a regression model using an RF approach.13 This method outperforms a simple linear model in my initial comparisons and is able to capture non-linear relationships as well as interactions without them being explicitly specified.14 RF works by building an ensemble of decision trees which each perform a succession of binary partitions aimed at maximising the separation between elements of the child nodes.15 Crucially, each branchpoint uses a random subset (size mtry) of the available predictors and each tree is fit to a bootstrapped sample of the training set, allowing the model to be fit without variable selection or risk of overfitting.14,16 Having grown a large number (ntrees) of these trees, continuous dependant variables (gene expression in this case) can be predicted by averaging the leaf-node classifications over all trees.
+Having matched a variety of genome-wide H1hESC chromatin datasets to the FANTOM5 timecourse expression data, I then built a regression model using an RF approach.13 This method outperforms a simple linear model in my initial comparisons and is able to capture non-linear relationships as well as interactions without them being explicitly specified.14 RF works by building an ensemble of decision trees which each perform a succession of binary partitions aimed at maximising the separation between elements of the child nodes.15 Crucially, each branchpoint uses a random subset (size mtry) of the available predictors and each tree is fitted to a bootstrapped sample of the training set, allowing the model to be fitted without variable selection or risk of overfitting.14,16 Having grown a large number (ntrees) of these trees, continuous dependant variables (gene expression in this case) can be predicted by averaging the leaf-node classifications over all trees.
 A criticism of RF is that the model itself is less interpretable than a simple linear model; while this may be the case, it also seems that an additive linear model (e.g. 7,9) is unlikely to reflect the complex reality of transcriptional machinery.